-Jakob Junis better, but Royals' losing streak goes on
+Jakob Junis improves on biggest weakness, but Royals' losing streak goes on

 The challenge for him remains the same.
 Junis possesses a dynamite slider — Fangraphs' pitch values have it rated 13th-best out of 64 qualified starters who use the pitch — but getting to that offering has been an issue.
 Junis' fastball and sinker have been inconsistent and also prone to homers, and his 18 longballs allowed coming in ranked as the second most in the American League.

+"It's definitely been a struggle for me.
+I've given up a lot of home runs this year, so I'm very conscious of that," Junis said.
+"I'm trying to keep it in the ballpark, because when I do, that's when I have success."

 Junis settled down Wednesday after a shaky start.
-He allowed single runs in the first and second, with each of the Rangers' three hits coming against fastballs and sinkers.
+He allowed single runs in the first and second, with each of the Rangers' three hits coming against non-sliders.

+"I didn't feel like I had good command of my fastball," Junis said, "and that's uncharacteristic for me."

-Those pitches served him better until the sixth.
+He still was able to hold steady until the sixth.
 Rougned Odor, who had one home run entering the game, yanked an inside fastball over the bullpen wall in right, pushing the Rangers' lead to 3-1.

-That cushion would prove to be enough.
+That cushion would be enough.

 The Royals' offense went mostly punchless for another night, this time against a starter who didn't figure to be overwhelming.